-- A. Have no personal belongings (i.e. books, papers, keys, phones, smart watches, electronic devices, hats) at a testing computer station.
-Any outerwear is subject to proctor approval. - B. Do not write on the provided scratch paper before the test begins. - C. Do not remove the privacy screens from the computer. - D. Raise his/her hand to ask a question.
-An instructor or West Campus Computing Center personnel will come to the student.
+- V. STUDENT TESTING RESPONSIBILITIES FOR ON CAMPUS TESTING - A. Have no personal belongings (i.e. books, papers, keys, phones, smart watches, electronic devices, hats) at a testing computer station.
+Any outerwear is subject to proctor approval. - B. Do not write on the provided scratch paper before the test begins. - C. Do not remove the privacy screens from the computer. - D. Raise your hand to ask a question.
+A proctor will come to you.
 There will be no other talking during the test. - E. Do not remove any test materials, documents, or other material with any test information from the room after taking the test.
-Scratch paper and test printout information will be turned in to the instructor or lab personnel before leaving the testing room.
+Scratch paper and test printout information will be turned in to the proctor before leaving the testing room. - F. Do not give help to other students or receive help from any student during a test either verbally or nonverbally. - G. Do not give any test information to other students. - H. Once the test is complete, review the exam and rationales while in the testing room. - I. Once the test is complete, leave the testing center immediately.
+Do not wait to ask peers/students their grade or discuss test questions. - J. Do not engage in any cheating activities, including but not limited to those scenarios listed in Section IV above.